 Part-time College Student Positions

-The following are part-time AmeriCorps Team Member positions available for college students for the 2018-19 service year.
+The following are part-time AmeriCorps Team Member positions available for college students for the 2019-20 service year.
 Positions are listed alphabetically by city.
 AmeriCorps Team Members serve K-12 youth by normalizing college going, providing mentoring, and increasing student success and college access.
 Your service will enrich the lives of those you serve and leave lasting impacts on these students, families and Montana communities as well as help to alleviate poverty through attaining higher education.
 Candidates must be 17 years of age and be current college students (work-study, internship, volunteer or practicum).
-Team Members will complete 300 service hours during the academic year or before August 31, 2019.
+Team Members will complete 300 or 450 service hours during the academic year or before August 31, 2020.

 Montana Tech Serve this year by engaging first generation, low income youth in mentoring activities designed to help them succeed in school and motive them to plan for and pursue post-secondary education.
 The Montana Tech AmeriCorps Team Members will collaborate with local partner schools and organizations to promote and facilitate college positive activities for k-12 youth.
 The team will work together to implement various projects, including but not limited to: engaging students in school and after school mentoring at partner schools and organizations, delivering college access curriculum such as financial literacy workshops, facilitating a summer nudging program encouraging post-secondary enrollment for recent high school graduates, recruiting and supporting college students as college positive volunteers to strengthen service projects and college access programming, assisting with/participating in required national days of service projects, and engaging students in community service projects to encourage civic and community engagement.
 To serve this year with Montana Tech, apply here.